A consolidated and accessible security proof for finite-size decoy-state quantum key distribution: Conclusion

 In this work, we consolidate the security proof for the 1-decoy and 2-decoy state BB84 protocol by formulating it in a rigorous yet accessible manner in Renner's entropic uncertainty relation framework.
 By addressing technical inconsistencies and unclarities in existing works, we refine the proof with a unified language, rigorously handling the conditioning on states and thoroughly discussing the error terms.
 Additionally, we provide a rigorous treatment for fixed-length protocols, an aspect overlooked in previous analyses \cite{ LimCurtyWalenta14, Rusca18}.
 An important distinction, previously unaddressed, concerns the 1-decoy state protocol's acceptance test, which is performed after error correction.
 We rigorously discuss and resolve these issues in our analysis.
 By providing a constructive approach, beginning with the general definition of security, and, bounding each term separately, we offer a clear outline and step-by-step framework for the proof.
 We unify the ideas developed in various works to form a robust reference for practical implementations of the protocol, and a basis for further discussions of the underlying assumptions and potential vulnerabilities.

 While this security proof serves as a solid starting point for any practical implementation wishing to use the decoy-state BB84 protocol, it is important to note that side-channel attacks, resulting from device imperfections, are not modeled in the security proof.
 Prominent attacks such as the Trojan-horse attack \cite{Lucamarini15, Wang18} or detector-efficiency mismatch attack \cite{Zhang21, Tupkary24} can be incorporated into the security proof by relaxing the assumptions about the devices.
-On the hardware side, QKD systems often either require adjustments or additional components, such as optical isolators and filters, that need to be precisely characterized\footnote{Alternatively, one can opt for a different protocol, such as measurement device independent QKD, which eliminates the need to trust the measurement device\cite{Lo12}.}.
+On the hardware side, QKD systems often either require adjustments or additional components, such as optical isolators and filters, that need to be precisely characterized\footnote{Alternatively, one can opt for a different protocol, such as measurement-device-independent QKD \cite{Lo12} or device-independent QKD \cite{Pironio09}.}.
 A recent study by the German Federal Office for Information Security (BSI) \cite{BSI24} lists most known side-channel attacks and their countermeasures.
 Unfortunately, these attacks are often neglected \cite{Sajeed21, Makarov23} and thus compromise the security claims.
 Incorporating the most critical side-channel attacks into a complete security proof would form the natural next step towards bridging the gap between theory and experiment.
 While significant effort has been devoted to combining different countermeasures, developing a security proof encompassing most of today's known attacks is far from trivial and remains an open task.